voodoo12345/beam-docs/source/rtd_pages/dev_building_beam.rst

 .. _dev_building_beam:

-Building Beam
+Building Ontology
 =============

-.. warning:: The following document is still under construction and is subject to changes

-The following document decribes how to build Beam binaries from sources located at: https://github.com/BeamMW/beam
+The following document decribes how to build Ontology binaries from sources located at: https://github.com/ontio/ontology

 Windows